Parents & Caregivers

 Learn About Floortime: DIR 101 Introductory Course

 ICDL offers DIR 101: An Introduction to DIR and Floortime to both parents and professionals.
 This can be a great way to learn about Floortime.
 It is a 12-hour live lecture-based course taught by Floortime experts, with many video examples.
+There are many live-online and in-person options.

 The DIR® Institute at Livingston is a revolutionary institute focused on teaching parents DIR Floortime in an intensive, hands-on program.
 At the DIR® Institute at Livingston families come for the week-long intensive programs with their children and receive coaching from top experts from ICDL.
 It is an amazing once-in-a-lifetime opportunity to learn and grow.
 Your family will leave the intensive with an amazing sense of accomplishment and growth, for both you and your child.
-Floortime Intensives are exclusively available for families that are enrolled in the DIR® Home Program currently or in the past year.
-You can sign up for a free parent consult or talk to your DIR® Coach if you are already enrolled in the DIR® Home Program.

 Helpful Links